-For details on MOC control room operator staffing levels and operational guidelines as well as staffing guidelines in the event of loss of an EMS, please refer to the PJM Manual M-1 for Control Center and Data Exchange Requirements.
+For details on MOC control room operator staffing levels and operational guidelines as well asstaffing guidelines in the event of loss of an EMS, please refer to the PJM Manual M-1 for Control Center and Data Exchange Requirements.

-3.3 Voice Communication Requirements for Generating Entities
+3.3 Voice Interpersonal Communication Requirements for Generating Entities

-This section summarizes the PJM requirements for primary voice and facsimile communications and alternate voice communications for control centers including the MOCs established by generating entities.
-Refer to PJM Manual for Control Center and Data Exchange Requirements (M-1), Section 4, Voice Communications for additional details and requirements.
+This section summarizes the PJM requirements for primary voice and facsimile communications and alternate voice communications Interpersonal Communication and Alternative Interpersonal Communication capabilities for control centers including the MOCs established by generating entities Refer to PJM Manual M-01: for Control Center and Data Exchange Requirements (M-1), Section 4, Voice Communications Interpersonal Communication Capability for additional details and requirements.